SreekuttyMaya/Sample_Video_App/README.md

 Features

 Play video in background
-Next button will show next image in a infinite loop Previous button will show next image in a infinite loop
+Carousel will show a list of 7 different images in infinite loop.

 Requirements